MiCasa-HomeKit/MiCasa/README.md

 plugins.
 Its disadvantage: It's developed using Node.js.
 Running Homebridge on a Raspberry Pi 1 Model B with 512MB of RAM is a performance hog; it requires about 15-20 minutes to launch Homebridge with all the plugins (in my case six plugins).

-MiCasa is developed in Swift which is compiled to native code and hence should run a lot faster.
+MiCasa is developed in Go which is compiled to native code and hence should run a lot faster.
 The disadvantage as of now is the fact, that there are no device plugins available.
 But I hope that this is going to change.

 ## Status